-Since President Raisi took office, Iran has sought to boost ties with Russia and China, improve economic and political relations with its Middle East neighbors, and promote cooperation with Central Asian nations, such as Tajikistan and Turkmenistan.
-According to the University of Maryland poll mentioned above, a majority of Iranians view Russia and China "positively," and the U.S. and Saudi Arabia "negatively."
-It appears that the Raisi administration has the domestic support for a more adversarial approach to the U.S.

-The sitting president has prioritized relations with Russia, unlike his predecessor, who was focused on striking a nuclear deal with the P5+1 and building ties with the West.
+After President Raisi took office, Iran sought to boost ties with Russia and China, improve economic and political relations with its Middle East neighbors, and promote cooperation with Central Asian nations, such as Tajikistan and Turkmenistan.
+This contrasts with his predecessor, who was focused on striking a nuclear deal with the P5+1 and building ties with the West.
 Raisi has already met with President Putin of Russia on three separate occasions: once in Russia before the invasion of Ukraine; once at a summit in Turkmenistan; and then during a visit to Tehran.